MikeDombo/JSONSchema2PoPo2/README.md

 ### Options:

 - -o, --output-file - Generated file path.
-- -jt, --custom-template - Path to custom Jinja template file (relative to CWD)
+- -jt, --custom-template - Path to custom Jinja template file (relative to CWD).
 - -t, --use-types - Add MyPy typings.
+(Python only)
 - -ct, --constructor-type-check - Validate provided types in constructor.
 Default only type checks when setting property values and not when setting them in the constructor.
+(Python and JavaScript only)
 - -s, --use-slots - Add a `__slots__` to each generated class to be more memory efficient.
+(Python only)
 - --no-generate-from-definitions - Don't generate any classes from the "definitions" section of the schema.
 - --no-generate-from-root-object - Don't generate any classes from the root of the schema.
 - -tp, --translate-properties - Translate property names to be snake_case.
 With this enabled, inner classes will no longer be prefixed by "_" since their names won't collide with the property name.
 - -l, --language - Language to generate in.
-Either "js" or "python".
+Choose "python", "js", "go", a python file, or a python module.
+When using a python file or module, the module must expose `Plugin` as a class which extends and implements `CodeGenPlugin`.
-- --namespace-path - Namespace path to be prepended to the @memberOf for JSDoc (only used for JS)
+- --namespace-path - Namespace path to be prepended to the @memberOf for JSDoc.
+(JavaScript only)
-- --package-name - Package name for generated code (only used for Go).
+- --package-name - Package name for generated code.
 Default is "generated".
+(Go only)
 - --version - Show the current version number.

 ### Encode Generated Object to JSON: